| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 kz |

-A numerical factor to be applied to z values (default = 1). |
+numeric.
+Factor applied to the variable values (default = 1). |

-Shifts x coordinates by dx (default = 0). |
+numeric.
+Constant to shift x and y coordinates (default = 0). |

 destaggering |